 To be considered for general admission, applicants must:

-- An appropriate qualification from an overseas secondary school or tertiary institution, deemed by Animation College to be sufficient for admission into a Diploma programme.
+* An appropriate qualification from an overseas secondary school or tertiary institution, deemed by Animation College to be sufficient for admission into a bachelor programme, or;

 Discretionary Admission Category